Diocese of Batticaloa

 The Diocese of Batticaloa (Dioecesis Batticaloaensis,மட்டக்களப்பு மறைமாவட்டம்) is a Roman Catholic diocese for south-eastern Sri Lanka.
-The current bishop is Joseph Ponniah.

 History

 The Diocese of Batticaloa was created on 3 July 2012 from parts of the Diocese of Trincomalee-Batticaloa.
-First and oldest church of this diocese is Church of Our Lady of Presentation.
+The first and oldest church of this diocese is Church of Our Lady of Presentation.

 Parishes and Churches

-It has 19 parishes in Batticaloa deanery and 7 in Kalmunai deanery.
+The diocese has 19 parishes in Batticaloa deanery and 7 in Kalmunai deanery.
 It has 7 shrines such as St. Antony's shrine (Puliyanthivu), Our Lady of Fátima shrine (Inginiyagala), Our Lady of the Rosary shrine (Periya Pullumalai), Our Lady of Perpetual Help shrine (Aayithiyamalai), Our Lady of Little Lourdes shrine (Navatkudah), Holy Cross shrine (Sorikkalmunai) and St. Judas Thaddaeus shrine (Thettathivu).